-Costa Rica is a development success story in many respects.
-An upper middle-income country, Costa Rica has experienced steady economic expansion over the past 25 or so years.
-The post-1980s economic growth is the product of a strategy of outward-oriented, export-led growth, openness to foreign investment; and gradual trade liberalization.
+In many aspects, Costa Rica is a success story in terms of development.
+It is considered an upper middle-income country, which has shown a steady economic growth over the past 25 years.
+This growth resulted from an outward-oriented strategy, based on the openness to foreign investment and gradual trade liberalization.